 3. Do things you’re interested in

 You shouldn’t join every activity for the sake of your future college applications.
 And while others may encourage you to take up every opportunity you can, it’s better to focus on the things you really want to do.
 Whether it’s art or photography or science, get involved in the clubs you would willingly show up to even if it had no impact on your college decisions.

 4. More will be expected of you

 Junior year is usually the time when the pressure to succeed gets bigger while the room for error gets smaller.
-Being an upperclassman means that your teachers, professional school counselors, and parents will expect greater responsibility from you.
-And your sophomore year excuses for late assignments may not be as permissible.
-Go into junior year with this level of expectation and maturity in mind.
-People will expect more of you because they believe you are capable of greater things.
+Being an upperclassman means that your teachers, school counselors, and parents will expect a lot from you.
+Your sophomore-year excuses for late assignments may not be as permissible.
+Go into junior year with this level of expectation, maturity, and responsibility in mind.
+People will expect more because they believe you are capable of greater things.
 (And you are!)

 5. Enjoy the little things

-Junior year is full of procrastination, stress, and pop quizzes, but you learn to get through it the best you can.
+Junior year is full of procrastination, stress, and exams, but you learn to get through it the best you can.
 You’ll learn so much more about yourself and your capabilities after you’ve been pushed to such an extreme.
-And if you can get through it with some level of sanity left, then you can proudly deem yourself as a junior year survivor.
+And if you can get through it with some level of sanity left, then you can proudly deem yourself a junior-year survivor!